zakdev12312/Letter-Template/README.md

 2. **Customize the letter**: Open `script.js` and modify:
    - `CONFIG.recipientName`: Change 'friend' to the recipient's name
-   - `letterText`: Replace with your own letter content (keep it lowercase)
+   - `letterText`: Replace with your own letter content (keep it lowercase for most emotionality)
    - `CONFIG.greetingSpeed`: Adjust typing speed for greeting (default: 100ms)
    - `CONFIG.letterSpeed`: Adjust typing speed for letter (default: 30ms)